Estateguru Review 2024: Failed Expansion with EUR 130M at Risk for Investors!

 ✅ How does Estateguru earn money?

-Estateguru reached a turnover of EUR 8 million in 2022.
+Estateguru generated a revenue of EUR 8 million in 2022.
 According to the numbers of the audited annual report, the platform generated a large part of its revenue through brokerage and commission fees from borrowers.

 ✅ Is there a bonus for new investors?